 While some do hold true to this because of work assignment limitations or visa limitations, others find visa, green card and citizenship obstacles to be the sole reason they are ‘trapped in the US’.
 While some may dream to be trapped in the US, the real experience of this means ones misses out on family functions, utilizing property purchased in India, births of new family members, last days of others, and other milestones.
 The video below made in Tamil with English subtitles highlights the journey of Thiru and his dream of working onsite for two years and how that ended up in raising a family and settling permanently in the US.

 Before showing the video, I’d like to share a few reflections I had while watching it in the order it appears in the video:

-Jennifer Kumar, an American expat living in Kochi, India, is a cross-cultural business strategist helping Indians prepare for their onsite career and life adventures.
+Jennifer Kumar, an American who was an expat in India for almost 10 years, is a cross-cultural business strategist helping Indians prepare for their onsite career and life adventures.
 Learn more here.

 3 things that will help your team relocate onsite in the US